-Steamboat Ski and Bike Kare has been a facet of the community for over 20 years.
+Steamboat Ski and Bike Kare has been a facet of the community for over twenty years.
 What started off as one man’s dream has evolved to become the epicenter for ski and bike gear in Steamboat Springs.
-The store started off as a tiny shop over on 11th street.
+The store started off as a tiny shop over on 11th Street.
 It now has arguably the best location in downtown Steamboat, and on the mountain.
 The efforts of Mike Parra (co-owner) to push Harry Martin (co-owner) to dream bigger sparked new business opportunities for the duo.

 Today, Ski and Bike Kare has two thriving locations, both in the heart of Steamboat Springs.
-Currently the business employs 32 incredible staff members and has won numerous Best of the Boat awards.
-The customer service has always been the driving factor behind Ski and Bike Kare.
-Customer service was the number one priority in 1995 when it’s doors first opened and it will continue to be the business’ competitive edge no matter how much larger it becomes.
+The business currently employs thirty-two incredible staff members, has won numerous "Best of the Boat" awards and received an award from the Steamboat Chamber for "Business for the Year".
+Customer service has always been the driving factor behind Ski and Bike Kare.
+Customer service was the number one priority in 1995, when our doors first opened and it will continue to be at the heart of our business at Steamboat Ski and Bike Kare.